 - Jimmy Laurence (with Fulton-Coastcon Construction), who is the contracted structural engineer, worked through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017). - The actual amount for the structural repairs and walkway leading up to the Breakwater is \$586,326 (Fulton-Coastcon, contractor's actual proposal), which was approved by the Type A Board on their meeting of May 2017.
 This is additional to the \$454,000. - Pier improvements include structural restoration, breakaway side panels to reduce sand migration, electrical service extension, lighting, additional shade structure and landscaping features to enhance the experience of visitors.
-This work creates an additional programmable special event space and provides better continuity between the Waterside Park, McGee Beach and the Seawall. - City Council had an agenda item on June 13th to consider the Change Order of \$586,326 for the structural repairs. - On June 20, 2017, the City Council tabled the above item due to wanting more information from staff concerning the Bayshore Park Project. - This item is scheduled to be presented to City Council on July 11th and 18th, 2017. - Pier construction, under the recent approved Change Order, will begin in August, 2017 and last for a month, approximately.
+This work creates an additional programmable special event space and provides better continuity between the Waterside Park, McGee Beach and the Seawall. - City Council had an agenda item on June 13th to consider the Change Order of \$586,326 for the structural repairs. - On June 20, 2017, the City Council tabled the above item due to wanting more information from staff concerning the Bayshore Park Project. - This item was presented to City Council on July 11th and 18th, 2017. - Pier construction, under the recent approved Change Order, began in August 2017. - Unfortunately, after several weeks of work, it was discovered/determined that part of the Existing Pier could not be repaired and/or salvaged; about 1/3 to 1/2 of the Pier had to be demolished due to deterioration.
+Mid-November was the new scheduled completion date, pending no more inclement weather occurs. - Pier construction is substantially complete; contractor is working to complete punch-list items.